ioksmio/Admin_Jira/14_Lab_8_Exercise_3_Updating_the_Workflow_for_a_Project.md

 * **Note**: You can use the advanced workflow editor to edit workflows but this is typically done for more complex workflows that are not using the simplified workflow.

 > e.
 Don't make any changes here.
 Click `Discard Draft` then `Discard`.

-> f.
-Click `Back to project` to return to the project board.

-* **Note**: You can also move issues through the workflow by selecting a new status here.

-> i.
-Click `View workflow`.

-* **Note**: When you have projects with more than one workflow, this is a quick way to see which workflow an issue is using.

-> j.
-Close the dialog then close the issue view.